osate/osate-ge/org.osate.ge.doc/docs/user_guide.md

 When editing a component type, modes can be created by selecting *Mode* from the palette.

 ### Setting the Initial Mode
-A mode can be designated as the initial mode by double-clicking on the mode and selecting the *AADL* tab of the *Properties* view.
-Use the *Initial* section option.
+A mode can be designated as the initial mode by double-clicking on the mode, selecting the *AADL* tab of the *Properties* view, and using the *Initial* section option.

 ### Creating Mode Transitions
 Mode transitions can be created using the palette.